 Chime* is an online financial app that has redesigned the way millennials manage their money.
 As of 2020, the company has more than 8 million customers.

-Chime is a financial technology company.
+Chime is a financial technology company, not a bank.
 Banking services are provided by The Bancorp Bank or Stride Bank, N.A., Members FDIC.

-Customers conduct banking on the app or desktop platforms, and each receives a debit card for spending.
+Customers conduct financial activities on the app or desktop platforms, and each receives a debit card for spending.
 Chime makes money on interchange fees each time a customer swipes their debit card.